 While you don’t have to put your Cherry Garcia back into the freezer just yet, it’s crucial to realize that maintaining an active lifestyle while on your period is an essential part of counteracting your unwanted symptoms, too.
 But how the heck are you supposed to do that?

 As you can probably already tell by the title of the article, yes — we’re talking about exercise.
 While the last thing you may want to do during your period is work up a sweat at the gym, your body will thank you for your training sessions later.
+And if you ever wondered how to regulate your period naturally, hitting the gym is a great start!

 So you can lounge around on the sofa, but remember to keep your body active, too.
 Lifting a bottle of wine doesn’t count… unless you use the big bottles for upper body strength training — but please don’t take that advice.